 About Sun-Dried Tomato Vinaigrette:

 The flavor is intense in this dressing and it’s just wonderful in a green salad, especially one with enough flavor to stand up to the dressing.
 Think Mesclun or Arugula or heartier lettuce like Romaine.
 Sun-Dried Tomato Vinaigrette is great in a salad that’s a mix of veggies, like tomatoes and cucumbers.
-I used it the other day when I made Oven Roasted Green Beans and Cherry Tomatoes and it really amplified the flavors, although the dish was so good out of the oven it was almost overkill to use the dressing.
-I’m looking forward to tossing other oven roasted veggies with the dressing.
-Maybe some oven roasted butternut squash?
+I used it the other day when I made Oven Roasted Green Beans and Cherry Tomatoes and it really amplified the flavors, although the dish was so good out of the oven this dressing was hardly needed.
+Still, i’m not urning down Mo’ Flavor!!
+I’m looking forward to tossing other oven-roasted veggies with the dressing.
+Maybe some oven-roasted butternut squash?

 I think once you taste the Sun-Dried Tomato Vinaigrette, you’ll be thinking a few more ways to use it!
 Maybe as a simple pasta topping?
 Or as a simple addition to a quick homemade pasta sauce instead of tomato paste.